binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

     This allows us to within our Behavioural, Acceptance tests, send requests programmatically directly to the ZAP HTTP API to do what ever we could do manually with the tool against the System Under Test (SUT).
  You can of course use Selenium 2 (WebDriver) also to drive browser tests and in parallel.
-I discussed this in ["Automating Specificatioin by Example"](http://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net/#scope).
+I discussed this in ["Automating Specification by Example"](http://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net/#scope).

     The ZAP API can be accessed directly or by any of the following client implementations: